Methodology

 Day of the week weights

 The selected sample was allocated systematically within each variant of the questionnaire to a specific day of the week (Monday to Friday), about which they were asked certain questions.
 However, providers were able to complete the survey about a different day.
-The profile and the overall population size for each day were estimated from the main SCEYP (weighted by overall interview weight), using the data from questions about which days of the week GBPs were open in 2022, as this question was not asked in 2023.
+The questionnaire included questions ascertaining which days of the week each group was open.
+The profile and the overall population size for each day were estimated from the main SCEYP (weighted by overall interview weight).
 Subsamples of each day were then calibrated to the population profile.

 Staff weights

 Some data were excluded from the staff-level datasets prior to weighting.
 This included cases where information on the staff member was not provided or the respondent reported an overseas qualification.
-Providers for whom the number of paid staff for whom qualifications were recorded was greater than +/- 2 the total number of paid staff reported have been excluded.
+Providers were also excluded if the number of paid staff with recorded qualifications differed by more than ±2 from the total number of paid staff reported.

 6.1.2 Main SCEYP: Weighting for school-based providers